ebb-earl-co/tidal-wave/README.md

 Invocation of this tool will store credentials in a particular directory in the user's "home" directory: for Unix-like systems, this will be `/home/${USER}/.config/tidal-wave`: for Windows, it varies: in either OS situation, the exact directory is determined by the `user_config_path()` function of the `platformdirs` package.

-Similarly, all media retrieved is placed in subdirectories of the user's default Music directory: for Unix-like systems, this probably is `/home/${USER}/Music`; for Windows it is probably `C:\Users\<USER>\Music`.
+Similarly, all media retrieved is placed in subdirectories of the user's default music directory: for Unix-like systems, this probably is `/home/${USER}/Music`; for Windows it is probably `C:\Users\<USER>\Music`.
 This directory is determined by `platformdirs.user_music_path()`.
  - If a different path is passed to the second CLI argument, `output_directory`, then all media is written to subdirectories of that directory.
- - Even videos are downloaded here (for now) for simplicity

 ### Example
  - First, find the URL of the album/artist/mix/playlist/track/video desired.
-Then, simply pass it as the first argument to `tidal-wave` with no other arguments to: *download the album/artist/mix/playlist/track in Lossless quality to a subdirectory of user's music directory and INFO-level logging* in the case of audio; or *download the video in 1080p, H.264+AAC quality to a subdirectory of user's music directory with INFO-level logging* in the case of a video URL.
+Then, simply pass it as the first argument to `tidal-wave` with no other arguments in order to: *download the album/artist/mix/playlist/track in Lossless quality to a subdirectory of user's music directory and INFO-level logging* in the case of audio; *download the video in 1080p, H.264+AAC quality to a subdirectory of user's music directory with INFO-level logging* in the case of a video URL.
  ```bash
  (.venv) $ tidal-wave https://tidal.com/browse/track/226092704
  ```